UltraMessaging/smx_perf/README.md

 ### Choose CPUs

 Different hardware systems assign CPU numbers to NUMA nodes differently.
-Some do even/odd assignments, others do first-half, second-half.
+Some do even/odd assignments; others do first-half/second-half.

 Enter the Linux command "lscpu".
 Here is an excerpt of its output:
 ````